-Assuming the existence of commitment schemes, which in turn exist if one-way functions exist [102, 87], there exist (auxiliary-input) zero-knowledge proofs of membership in any NP-set (i.e., sets having efficiently verifiable static proofs of membership).
-These zero-knowledge proofs, first constructed by Goldreich, Micali and Wigderson [75] (and depicted in Figure 4), have the following important property: the prescribed prover strategy is efficient, provided it is given as auxiliary-input an NP-witness to the assertion (to be proven).6 That is:
+Assuming the existence of "commitment schemes" (see below), which in turn exist if one-way functions exist [103, 87], there exist (auxiliary-input) zero-knowledge proofs of membership in any NP-set (i.e., sets having efficiently verifiable static proofs of membership).
+These zero-knowledge proofs, first constructed by Goldreich, Micali and Wigderson [75] (and depicted in Figure 4), have the following important property: the prescribed prover strategy is efficient, provided it is given as auxiliary-input an NP-witness to the assertion (to be proved).7 That is:

-Theorem 4.2 ([75], using [87, 102]): If one-way functions exist then every set $S \in \mathcal{NP}$ has a zero-knowledge interactive proof.
+Theorem 4.2 ([75], using [87, 103]): If one-way functions exist then every set $S \in NP$ has a zero-knowledge interactive proof.
 Furthermore, the prescribed prover strategy can be implemented in probabilistic polynomial-time, provided it is given as auxiliary-input an NP-witness for membership of the common input in S.

 Theorem 4.2 makes zero-knowledge a very powerful tool in the design of cryptographic schemes and protocols (see below).
-We comment that the intractability assumption used in Theorem 4.2 seems essential; see [107, 125].
+We comment that the intractability assumption used in Theorem 4.2 seems essential; see [108, 126].

 Analyzing the protocol of Figure 4.
 Let us consider a single execution of the main loop (and rely on the preservation of zero-knowledge under sequential composition).
 Clearly, the prescribed prover is implemented in probabilistic polynomial-time, and always convinces the verifier (provided that it is given a valid 3-coloring of the common input graph).
-In case the graph is not 3-colorable
+In case the graph is not 3-colorable then, no matter how the prover behaves, the verifier will reject with probability at least 1/|E| (because at least one of the edges must be improperly colored by the prover).
+We stress that the verifier selects uniformly which edge to inspect after the prover has committed to the colors of all vertices.
+Thus, Figure 4 depicts an interactive proof system for Graph 3-Colorability (with error probability $\exp(-t)$).
+As the reader might have guessed, the zero-knowledge property is the hardest to establish, and we will confine ourselves to presenting an adequate simulator.
+We start with three simplifying conventions (which are useful in general):